tkshirakawa/OpenCV_in_macOS/README.md

 # OpenCV in macOS GUI Apps
-A sample Xcode project using OpenCV library in macOS GUI apps.
+A sample Xcode project using OpenCV library in macOS GUI apps (not command line tools).
 The following sample app shows results of CLAHE (Contrast Limited Adaptive Histogram Equalization) and Gaussian blur filters.
 <img width="800" alt="window" src="https://user-images.githubusercontent.com/52600509/71859174-4b9d9b00-3131-11ea-816e-ae7cf78d976b.png">
 *The picture : The house of American Philosophical Society, taken from the backyard of Independence Hall in Philadelphia, USA.*